michaellihs/michaellihs.github.io/_posts/2022-11-29-automotive-software-development-meetup.md

 categories: meetup
 ---

-These are my notes from the first "Automotive Software Development Meetup" in Stuttgart last week.
+These are my notes from the first ["Automotive Software Development Meetup"](https://www.meetup.com/de-DE/automotive-software-development/events/289906269/) with [Christian Fraas](https://www.linkedin.com/in/christian-fraas/) and [Michael Fait](https://www.linkedin.com/in/michael-fait-b2247684/) in Stuttgart last week.

 Automotive meetup
 =================